 To work in partnership with the parents of pupil to collectively ensure pupils’ success

-[Updated] How PPG is spent
+How PPG is spent

-[Updated] The school will only spend pupil premium funding in line with the terms outlined within the conditions of grant as outlined below:
+The school will only spend pupil premium funding in line with the terms outlined within the conditions of grant as outlined below:

-[Updated] For the benefit of pupils registered at the school.
+For the benefit of pupils registered at the school.

 For the benefit of pupils registered at other maintained schools or academies.